jeradphelps/generic_schema/README.md

 # Rails Generic Database Schema

-A POC app that allows users to define what objects exist in their system and the attributes/datatypes those objects have.
+A POC app that allows users to define the objects that exist in their system and the attributes/datatypes those objects have.

 ## To Run